ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ~~~~~~~~~~~
 {: #fig-renewal-req-resp-2 title="Example of Key Renewal Request-Response" artwork-align="center"}

-Note the difference between the Key Distribution Request and the Key Renewal Request: while the first one only triggers distribution (the renewal might have happened independently, e.g., because of expiration), the second one triggers the KDC to produce new individual keying material for the requesting node.
+Note the difference between the Key Renewal Request in this section and the Key Distribution Request in {{update-keys}}.
+The former asks the KDC for new individual keying material, while the latters asks the KDC for the current group keying material together with the current individual keying material.

+As discussed in {{node-put}}, application profiles of this specification may define alternative outcomes for the Key Renewal Request-Response exchange (OPT8), where the provisioning of new individual keying material is replaced by or combined with the execution of a whole group rekeying.

 ### DELETE Handler {#node-delete}